Professional Learning Plan

 If you are an active educator this plan is a part of your overall Professional Growth Plan required as part of your educator evaluation under R277-531.

-The Utah State Office of Education has provided a sample form that is available for inactive educators to use to fulfill this requirement, but you are not required to use this particular form.
+The Utah State Board of Education (USBE) has provided a sample form that is available for inactive educators to use to fulfill this requirement, but you are not required to use this particular form.
 The important part of meeting this requirement is not which form you use, but rather that you plan ahead to engage in meaningful professional learning activities.
 Active educators must use the documentation required by your employing district or charter school for your overall Professional Growth Plan which will include your Professional Learning Plan.
 Click here if your district or charter school is using the OnTrack system for this purpose.

 Active Educator Plan Requirements